Slovak Ethnology

 Editorial board

-Regina Bendix (Georg Augusta University in Göttingen, Germany), Michał Buchowski (Adam Miczkiewicz University in Poznan, Poland), Dušan Deák (Comenius University in Bratislava, Slovakia), Ingrid Slavec Gradišnik (Slovene Academy of Sciences and Arts, Ljubljana, Slovenia), Juraj Hamar (Comenius University in Bratislava, Slovakia), Hana Hlôšková (Slovak Academy of Sciences, Slovakia), Miloš Hubina (Mahidol University, Bangkok, Thailand), Gabriela Kiliánová (Slovak Academy of Sciences, Slovakia), Ullrich Kockel (Heriot-Watt University in Edinburg and Ulster University, United Kingdom), Sam Pack (Kenyon College, Gambier, Ohio, USA), Vladimir Penčev (Bulgarian Academy of Sciences, Sophia, Bulgaria), Dragana Radojičić (Serbian Academy of Sciences and Arts, Belgrade, Serbia), Klaus Roth (Ludwig Maximilian University in Munich, Germany), Peter Salner (Slovak Academy of Sciences in Bratislava, Slovakia), Martin Šimša (National Institute of Folk Culture, Strážnice, Czech Republic), Davide Torsello (University in Bergamo, Italy), Zdeněk Uherek (Academy of Sciences of the Czech Republic, Prague, Czechia), Jelena S. Uzeneva (Russian Academy of Sciences, Moscow, Russia), Helena Wulff (Stockholm University, Sweden)
+Regina Bendix (Georg Augusta University in Göttingen, Germany), Michał Buchowski (Adam Miczkiewicz University in Poznan, Poland), Dušan Deák (Comenius University in Bratislava, Slovakia), Ingrid Slavec Gradišnik (Slovene Academy of Sciences and Arts, Ljubljana, Slovenia), Juraj Hamar (Comenius University in Bratislava, Slovakia), Hana Hlôšková (Slovak Academy of Sciences, Slovakia), Miloš Hubina (Mahidol University, Bangkok, Thailand), Gabriela Kiliánová (Slovak Academy of Sciences, Slovakia), Ullrich Kockel (Heriot-Watt University in Edinburg and Ulster University, United Kingdom), Sam Pack (Kenyon College, Gambier, Ohio, USA), Vladimir Penčev (Bulgarian Academy of Sciences, Sofia, Bulgaria), Dragana Radojičić (Serbian Academy of Sciences and Arts, Belgrade, Serbia), Klaus Roth (Ludwig Maximilian University in Munich, Germany), Peter Salner (Slovak Academy of Sciences in Bratislava, Slovakia), Martin Šimša (National Institute of Folk Culture, Strážnice, Czech Republic), Davide Torsello (University in Bergamo, Italy), Zdeněk Uherek (Academy of Sciences of the Czech Republic, Prague, Czechia), Jelena S. Uzeneva (Russian Academy of Sciences, Moscow, Russia), Helena Wulff (Stockholm University, Sweden)

 Digital archive of the journal